What is an Electronic Signature?

 What are the laws and regulations in Denmark?

 Denmark does not have any specific national legislation relating to electronic signatures (and signatures are not necessary for an agreement).
 That said, the government has established an Agency for Digitization to help speed digitization across the public sector.
-As part of this initiative, they have instituted an official digital signature for public services (NemID, changing to MitID in 2018).
+As part of this initiative, they have instituted an official digital signature for public services (NemID, changing to MitID in summer 2021).
 These digital signatures can also be used in the context of employment (e.g. for reimbursement of benefits for employees).
+In cases where NemID is not used, the employer must ensure other form of encryption if the documents contain sensitive or confidential personal data.

 On July 1, 2016, Regulation (EU) No 910/2014 on electronic identification and trust services for electronic transactions in the internal market (the “eIDAS Regulation”) came into force and replaced the former EU Directive on electronic signatures (1999/93/EC).
 The eIDAS Regulation, directly applicable in the 28 member countries of the European Union, brought uniformity – and much needed clarity-- among the EU member states’ local legislations on electronic signatures.